 Transmission Line and Utility Facility Siting

-Christian & Barton’s attorneys have represented the interests of numerous participants in cases filed by public utilities seeking approval for construction of new electric transmission lines and other utility facilities, such as natural gas pipelines and telecommunications lines (click here for specific transmission line case experience).
+Christian & Barton’s attorneys have represented the interests of numerous participants in cases filed by public utilities seeking approval for construction of new electric transmission lines and other utility facilities, such as natural gas pipelines and telecommunications lines.
 Clients have included community and homeowners associations, property developers, business owners, governmental authorities and municipalities.
 We have worked closely with witnesses and consultants to address the issues that typically arise in such cases, including the need for facilities, routing and rights-of-way, design and construction, as well as adverse impacts on health and safety, homes, schools, the environment, endangered species, scenic assets, historic properties, recreation areas, business districts, and economic development.
 We have helped develop and advocate plans for effective mitigation of such adverse impacts, including plans for underground constructions of facilities.

 Christian & Barton has represented builders, developers, and other property owners before the Virginia State Corporation Commission on utility regulatory matters.
 We have been involved in the interpretation of utility tariffs and regulatory rules and laws establishing a utility’s rights pertaining to, and obligations to provide, service to new and existing developments.
 We have also represented individual developers and groups of developers in negotiations with electric and gas utilities regarding the provision of such service.
 Recently, Christian & Barton played a lead role, on behalf of a major builder, in the development of an electric cooperative’s guidelines for the installation of service to planned and existing developments.